 The body needs iodine to produce thyroid hormones.
 But because the body cannot make iodine, people need to get it from their diets.

 - saltwater fish

 - whole eggs

-Iodine deficiency is relatively uncommon in the United States due to the use of iodized table salt, but it is more common in other areas around the world.
+Iodine deficiency is relatively uncommon in the United States, due to the wide use of iodized table salt, but it is prevalent in other areas.

-A review article published in the International Journal of Endocrinology found that maintaining selenium levels in the body helps people avoid thyroid disease and promote overall health.
+A 2017 review found that maintaining selenium levels in the body helps prevent thyroid disease and promotes overall health.